There is no doubt that cycling has gained popularity in the past 5 years as more and more people are getting on the

-Also, remember to check if your tires are worn, or if there are any deep cuts or debris sticking on it.
+Remember to check if your tires are worn or if any deep cuts or debris are sticking on them.

 Clean or change them if needed.

 4. Check for Loose or Bent Spokes

-Ideally you want to have a quick glance of your wheels weekly.
+Ideally, you want to have a glance at your wheels weekly.
 Check if any of the spokes are loose or bent.

 Spin the wheels and observe if they’re spinning true and not wobbling around.